Computers and the older generation

 Suddenly, almost from nowhere came a message that older people would need to "catch up" or be "left behind".
 As far as I was concerned, as an attuned, sociable and observant 12 year old, this had no basis in reality.
 It was older people who understood technology and if you payed attention to them you could learn a great deal.

-What I think was happening during those strange times in the 1980s was youth-worship.
+What was happening during those strange times in the 1980s was "youth-worship".
 There is a natural tendency of tribes to periodically ascribe undue power to youth, usually as a sacrificial prelude to collapse or war.
-We saw that in the new-broom politics of Pol Pot, Mao and other revolutionary progressive (or at least radically anti-conservative) movements to eradicate established values, usually in service of an ascendant ruling class.
+It's there in the new-broom politics of Pol Pot, Mao and other revolutionary progressive (or at least radically anti-conservative) movements, to eradicate established values, usually in service of an ascendant ruling class.

 However, I noticed then as now, that the reluctance of adults was never rooted in aptitude or ability.
 Many of the older people I knew as a pre-teen were simply sceptical or uneasy about the "digitalisation" of society.
 Instead of offloading responsibility to young people with glib remarks like "you are our future", they aired concerns clearly and distinctly.

 One was my woodwork teacher.
 Knowing I was an unusually bright kid he attempted to caution me.
-There were, he said, enduring and timeless skills, and ephemeral fancies.
-My love of mathematics was something I could "rely on", but perhaps the idea that computers would "be the future" required scepticism.
+There were, he said, "enduring and timeless skills, and ephemeral fancies".
+He suggested my love of mathematics was something I could "rely on", but perhaps the idea that computers would "be the future" required scepticism.
 I mocked him ungratefully.
-Half a century later with my educated friends having sent their children to study plumbing, brick-laying and cookery instead of to university to indulge in trendy subjects, I concede, you were right Mr Brown, and I was wrong.
+Half a century later with my educated friends having sent their children to study plumbing, brick-laying and cookery instead of to university to indulge in increasingly precarious subjects, I concede, you were right Mr Brown, and I was wrong.
 Computing has in many ways been a mis-step and empty promise.

 Adolescence requires healthy individuation.
-That process of youth separation, to make a fresh psychological space for oneself, changes with each generation, but it is a wave Capitalism has learned to ride since at least the 1950s with the invention of Rock'n'Roll and "the Teenager".
-Looking back it is embarrassing how easily we were recruited.
-How easily our young minds, hungry for praise, were turned against our elders.
+That process of separation, to make a fresh psychological space for oneself, changes with each generation, but it is a wave Capitalism has learned to ride since at least the 1950s with the invention of Rock'n'Roll and "the Teenager".
+Looking back it is embarrassing how easily we were recruited and how easily our young minds, hungry for praise, were turned.

 But this youth-worship is not innocent or without harm.
 It creates an unhealthy relation of inverted responsibilities.
 It's something we see in dysfunctional families such as immigrants where older members do not speak the language of their naturalised home, relying instead on their kids to translate official and legal affairs.
 These children are forced to grow up too soon, dealing with the police, health and social workers on behalf of their parents.
 The phrase "digital natives" must be seen as particularly pernicious in this regard.
 The outcome of the Netflix series "Adolescence" is clearly to be held in mind here.